elevenyellow/micro-encrypt/README.md

 ## auths

 To use this library the first thing you have to do is create a json file where you define all of your authentications/users.
-The format is just key value.
+The format is key/value.

 Every key of the json is an user.
 We will call it `API_KEY`, and the value of that `API_KEY` is the `API_SECRET`.
 You can add as much as you want.
 Use just one `API_KEY` for each client you connect with.